 But just as Max did, many of you storage managers rose to the occasion.
 And now, after numerous consolidation projects, a suffocating tightening of budgets, chopping of head count and going through the arduous task of creating smart disaster recovery plans -- it's finally time to eat your dinner.

 But before you lift your fork, it might be time to take one more step back.

 Speakers and users at Storage Networking World last week urged attendees to stop thinking speeds and feeds, but instead gain a better perspective of how their overall business is run.
 Bob Shinn, principal, State Street Global Advisor and Bob Logan, vice president, Enterprise Infrastructure Services at Science Applications International Corp., both echoed the need to understand how the storage operation can support the enduser and the goal of your company – by moving merchandise.

-"Technically manage from a business perspective,"
+"Technically manage from a business perspective," Logan said.

 Logan (who, by the way, manages selfdubbed "Noah's Ark of storage" – two of everything) said his team was too concerned with putting out every fire and not keying in on the fires that were most critical to making the business run.

 Once Logan started understanding the business, his job of making decisions as to what to fix, implement and configure got much easier.
 He also started to get feedback from the business units about operations.